 If the Farm and Industry Short Course (FISC) program is the right fit for you, apply by filling out our online admission application.
 Applications open on or around November 1 and close August 1 of the following year.
-All domestic applications, including transcripts, for the fall 2018 start date are due by August 1, 2018.
-International applications are due June 1, 2018.
+All domestic applications, including transcripts, for the Fall 2019 start date are due by August 1, 2019.
+International applications are due June 1, 2019.

 In addition to submitting an application, applicants must mail an official high school or post-secondary transcript, depending upon the most recent school of attendance.
 (If a post-secondary transcript has fewer than 2 years of classwork reported, an applicant must also submit a high school transcript in addition to the post-secondary one).
 An application will be considered incomplete until an official transcript is received.
 Second year applicants do NOT need to submit a transcript unless otherwise instructed.

 International applicants are required to submit additional documents in order for their application to be considered complete.
 Refer to the International Students page for details.